datagrok-ai/public/help/develop/admin/deploy-amazon-ecs.md

     Datagrok starts to deploy database immediately, you can check status by checking running task log

-5. Create new revision for task definition
-    - Container Definitions:
-        * Modify environment variable
-            - GROK_MODE = start
-6. Update service, select new task definition
-7. Go to the web browser, login to Datagrok using username "admin" and password "SM9ekKEkZuBDp5eD", open Tools | Settings.
+5. Go to the web browser, login to Datagrok using username "admin" and password "SM9ekKEkZuBDp5eD"

 ## Setup Compute Virtual Machine